Lennar is the second-largest homebuilder in the country. Their contracts contain patterns that every buyer should understand before closing.

 Lennar Corporation (NYSE: LEN) is the second-largest homebuilder in the United States.
 In 2024, the company delivered over 73,000 homes across dozens of states.
 Their scale is staggering, and their contracts reflect the legal infrastructure of a publicly traded corporation that builds entire communities at once.
 For most buyers, the Lennar purchase agreement is the most consequential legal document they will ever sign.
 And for most buyers, it is presented on a take-it-or-leave-it basis with little room for negotiation.
+For a complete overview of Lennar's contract patterns and clause analysis, see our Lennar builder profile.

 Many of the patterns found in Lennar contracts are common across the production homebuilding industry: mandatory arbitration, broad builder discretion over materials and timelines, deposit forfeiture provisions, and limitations on warranty claims.
 But Lennar's agreements also contain some provisions that stand out, both for their specificity and for what they reveal about the company's approach to managing legal risk.
 This guide walks through the key red flags documented in Lennar purchase agreements, supported by court records, regulatory filings, and investigative reporting.
+If you are evaluating a new construction contract from any builder, our contract review checklist can help you identify the provisions that matter most.

 Certificate of Occupancy: Closing Without One